AlexNexton/MS1-OneArena/README.md

 # One Arena Gym

 This project is based on an actual Gym called One Arena.
-The goal in building the website is to attract new members and to showcase the gym's
+The goal in building the website is to attract new members and to showcase the gym's facilites by way of photos, timetables and introducing the user to each of One Arena's Personal Trainers.

-facilites by way of photos and introducing the personal trainers.
-In keeping with the logo, the style and tone of the site is based around the colour

-code the owner chose to best create a place online unique to One Arena.
+In keeping with the logo, the style and tone of the website is based around the colour code the owner chose himself and I used those colours to best create an online space unique yet familiar to One Arena and it's memebers.

 _This is for educational purposes only._